wzrdtales/node-ultimate-migrate/ROADMAP.md

 Any feature listed below, may exist in any version before in some way, but may change completely until its release.

+Versioning is Semver compliant, a minor patch never breaks anything from before.

 Version 1.0.0 will be completely backward compatible to any released 0.x.x Version, but is considered stable.
 While any 0.x.x is still defined as beta.

 # 0.5.x